Funding & Financial Aid

 - Paid Internships: Because of Carolina Planning’s deep connections and long history of high caliber students, a number of governmental agencies and nonprofit organizations provide internships for planning students locally during the academic year and globally during the summer.

 - Research Assistantships with Affiliated Centers: Carolina Planning supports a number of affiliated institutes and centers that often hire graduate students as research assistants.
-These include Highway Safety Research Center, Center for Urban and Regional Studies, Coastal Resilience Center, Institute for the Environment, Development Finance Initiative, and Center for Community Capital.
+These include Highway Safety Research Center, Coastal Resilience Center, Institute for the Environment, Development Finance Initiative, and the Environmental Finance Center.

 - Teaching Assistantships with Other Departments: These departments include Geography, Public Policy, Asian Studies, and other UNC programs that hire Carolina Planning students to serve as teaching assistants.